 - Ensures no data is lost and prevent any legal disputes with social media platforms

-Your Digital Executor will carry out your wishes for your social media accounts if you add them to your Digital Estate Plan.
+Your Digital Executor will fulfill your wishes for your social media accounts if you add them to your Digital Estate Plan.
 By doing this, your accounts are safely handled by the right person and ensure peace of mind for family and friends.

 What is a Digital Executor for a Social Media Will?

-If you are a social media influencer, you likely earn wages through social media which also needs to be protected.
+If you are a social media influencer, you likely earn wages through social media, which also needs to be protected.
 Perhaps you have a youtube channel with numerous videos and earn revenue through advertisements.
-They are assets by themselves and you might lose them if you do not allow access to your Digital Executor to manage them.
-Also, consider contacting an estate lawyer to properly understand how to manage your social media business accounts.
+They are assets by themselves, and you might lose them if you do not allow access to your Digital Executor to manage them.
+Also, consider contacting an estate lawyer to understand how to manage your social media business accounts properly.

 How to Choose a Digital Executor for Social Media Will?

 A Digital Executor should have the right qualities to manage your accounts according to your Social Media Will.
-Here are some of the important qualifications to look for in your Digital Executor:
+Here are some of the essential qualifications to look for in your Digital Executor: